-Arrested for Theft?
+Arrested for Theft in Texas?

 Being arrested is terrifying, especially if you believe the accusations you’re facing don’t reflect reality.
 When you’re facing the prospect of a lifelong criminal record, you may be tempted to take the quickest route to resolution.
 We get it—but with the effect criminal charges can have on all aspects of your life, we urge you not to rush into any decision.
 The state is legally bound to give you a fair trial with qualified representation.
 Before you commit to any choice of action, you should hire a knowledgeable and determined lawyer to help you understand your options.